jibstack64/jibstack64/README.md

 ### Me!

-Hey, I'm Isaac, a 16-year-old software developer from Dorset, England.
+Hey, I'm Joseph, a 16-year-old software developer from Dorset, England.

 I love computers and creating software for various uses.
-I'm skilled in a plethora of areas, and I'm open to freelancing.
-I commonly work with low-level languages, and I also explore cybersecurity and web development from time to time.
+I'm skilled in a plethora of areas.
+I commonly work with low-level languages and also explore cybersecurity and web development from time to time.

 ---